openscm/openscm/CONTRIBUTING.rst

    fails.
 -  Before the PR can be merged it should be approved by another team member and it must pass the test suite.
-If you have a particular reviewer in mind, assign the MR to that user.
+If you have a particular reviewer in mind, assign the PR to that user.
 -  Your PR may need to be `rebased
    <https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase>`__
    before it can be merged.
 Rebasing replays your commits onto the new